remcohaszing/typescript-bug-58369/README.md

 npm install
 ```

-To make TypeScript crash, run:
+To make TypeScript crash, run the following with Node.js 22.0.0:

 ```sh
 tsc